libp2p/docs/content/concepts/peers.md

 ## Peer Store

-A libp2p node will typically have a temporary store to store peer keys, addresses and associated metadata. `PeerStore`, also known as a `PeerBook`, is a register in libp2p that holds an updated data (Peer Info) registry of all known peers.
-Other peers can dial the peer store and listen for updates and learn about any peer within the network.
+A libp2p node will typically have a temporary store to store peer keys, addresses and associated metadata.
 The peer store works like a phone or address book; think of it like a universal multiaddr book that maintains the source of truth for all known peers.

-{{% notice "note" %}}

-With different design choices possible, here is a snapshot of how the js-libp2p implements the peer store: an `addressBook` holds the known multiaddrs of a peer, which may change over time, which the book accounts for; a `keyBook` uses the Peer Id to keep track of the peers' public keys; a `protocolBook` holds the protocol identifiers that each peer supports, which may change over time, which the `protocolBook` accounts for; a `metadataBook` keeps track of the available peer metadata, which is stored in a key-value fashion, where a key identifier (string) represents a metadata value (Uint8Array).
-There is also an API to expose the components of the inner book, as well as data events to emit data about new information and changes.

-{{% /notice %}}

-A datastore helps with data persistence for peers that may have been offline or reset, to improve connection efficiency on the libp2p network.
-A libp2p node will need to receive a datastore to persist data across restarts—a datastore stores data as key-value pairs.
-The store maintains data persistence and connection efficiency by not constantly updating the datastore with new data.
-Instead, the datastore stores new data only after reaching a certain threshold of peers out-of-date, and when a node stops to, batch writes to the datastore.
-The Peer ID will be appended to the datastore key for each data namespace.
+Implementations may wish to persist a snapshot of the peer store on shutdown, so that they don’t have to start with an empty peer store when they boot up the next time.

 ### Peer Discovery

 A discovery method is likely needed if a peer is undiscoverable using the Peer Store.
 A peer multiaddr is typically discovered with their Peer Id.
 Once the network successfully discovers a peer multiaddr (and able to establish a connection), the peer discovery protocol adds the Peer Info and multiaddr to the Peer Store.
 Learn more about how to discover un-{known, identified} peers on the peer routing guide.

 <!-- to add when peer routing guide is up -->

-This is one way that the network updates the Peer Store.
-In general, an [Identify protocol][identity] automatically runs on every connection when multiplexing is enabled.
-The protocol will put the multiaddrs and protocols identifiers provided by the peer to the Peer Store.
-Similarly, the Identity protocol waits for change notifications about protocols that a peer supports and updates the Peer Store accordingly.

-### Peer Retrieval

-The Peer Store notifies the libp2p network when the network discovers a new peer.
-The Peer Store also notifies the network about changes to the Peer Info about the peer, such as the peer's supported protocols and known multiaddrs.

 [wiki_hash_function]: https://en.wikipedia.org/wiki/Cryptographic_hash_function
 [wiki_base58]: https://en.wikipedia.org/wiki/Base58